Risk Factors Associated with Prostate Cancer

 3. Family history is important as Prostate cancer seems to run in some families.
 It may be an inherited or genetic factor.

 4. The inherited gene mutations seem to raise prostate cancer risk.
 That is classified as; Inherited mutations of the BRCA1 or BRCA2 genes.
-This is followed by the prediction of an increased prostate cancer risk especially with mutations in BRCA2.
+This is followed by the prediction of an increased prostate cancer risk, especially with mutations in BRCA2.

-Then the male diagnosed with Lynch syndrome and/or hereditary non-polyposis colorectal cancer, or HNPCC that itself is a condition caused by inherited gene changes, has an increased risk for a number of cancers, including prostate cancer.
+Then the male diagnosed with Lynch syndrome and/or hereditary non-polyposis colorectal cancer, or HNPCC which itself is a condition caused by inherited gene changes, has an increased risk for a number of cancers, including prostate cancer.

 Some of the parameters with association to the diagnosis of prostate cancer risk are:

-1. Diet: a male who eats a lot of dairy products or diet with increased calcium intake, appears to have a slightly higher chance of getting prostate cancer.
+1. Diet: a male who eats a lot of dairy products or a diet with increased calcium intake, appears to have a slightly higher chance of getting prostate cancer.